IAM Identity and Access Management

 Identity-Centric Security

 Organizations that use an identity-centric security approach reduce the risk of a breach or failed audit.
-Changes to an organization’s security perimeter and network infrastructure in the form of an increasingly remote workforce, cloud adoption, and the use mobile technologies dramatically broaden the organization’s attack surface.
+Changes to an organization’s security perimeter and network infrastructure in the form of an increasingly remote workforce, cloud adoption, and the use of mobile technologies dramatically broaden the organization’s attack surface.

 When users access and interact with enterprise networks in so many different ways, integrating IAM infrastructure with security solutions allows organizations to make intelligent decisions about access and policy enforcement.
 The ability to propagate the identity context between the actor and the resource through different technology layers, such as endpoints, applications, APIs, and network infrastructure is key to the IAM strategy.
 Device characteristics, geographic location, and login attempts all represent pieces of a picture and should follow the user as they try to access a particular application or system.